apache/linkis-website/docs/deployment/deploy-quick.md

 Take hadoop user as an example:

 First check whether there is already a hadoop user in the system.
-If it already exists, you can directly authorize it; if not, create a user first, and then authorize.
+If it already exists, you can directly authorize it, if not, create a user first, and then authorize.

 Check if a hadoop user already exists
 ```shell script